jsom1/jsom1.github.io/_summaries/assembly.md

 - Assembly language : same as machine language (also specific to the processor), but the numbers are replaced by letters.
 Easier to use for humans
 - High-level language : closer to natural language.
 The purpose is to make programming easier.
 Not specific to the computer (portable across multiple systems).

-The syntax of assembly instructions is the following:\\
+The Intel syntax of assembly instructions is the following:\\
 Operation destination, source\\
 Example :